Skip to Content

 Many external faults can be the root cause of the Plusnet not getting minimum speeds.

-It may be worth listening to your phone’s dial tone, and whether or not it’s static or noisy.
-Make sure all cables are plugged in firmly and to its respective sockets.
+It may be worth listening to your phone’s dial tone to determine whether it’s static or noisy.
+Make sure to plug in all the cables firmly to their respective sockets.
 If so, it’s time to contact Plusnet support.

 Contact Plusnet Support

-Is Plusnet not reaching minimum speeds despite following the above advice?
-Contact Plusnet Support and they will do their utmost to fix the issue as soon as possible.
+If your router is not reaching minimum speeds despite following the above advice, contact Plusnet Support, and they will do their utmost to fix the issue as soon as possible.

 Author